Claim Your Right to Housing!

 The human rights review panel known as Neha is examining the right to safe, adequate and affordable housing for women, Two Spirit, Trans, and gender-diverse people, and the government’s duty to uphold this right.

-The Review Panel on Canada’s Failure to Eliminate Homelessness Amongst Women and Gender-Diverse People plans to hold public hearings to gather oral and written testimony of housing-rights violations and solutions that could transform the system.
+The Review Panel on Canada’s Failure to Eliminate Homelessness Amongst Women and Gender-Diverse People is holding dialogues to gather oral testimony of housing-rights violations and solutions that could transform the system.
 The panel will then report back to the Minister of Housing with recommendations.

 Download Toolkit: